 Hooked: Write Fiction That Grabs Readers at Page One & Never Lets Them Go

-This edition was published by Writer's Digest Books on April 12, 2007 in paperback and has 242 pages.
+business that was published by Writer's Digest Books on April 12, 2007 and has 242 pages.

 A nonfictional exploration and exposé of creating a hook to drag your readers in and keep them fascinated.

 This was excellent!!
 Every single page has useful information on starting your story and fascinating your reader — whether they’re a just a plain old reader or…an editor or agent!
 Edgerton dives into “what agents, editors, and (ultimately) readers expect.